chichiwang/notes/os/linux/cli/README.md

 On some Linux distributions you manage your DNS settings from the `/etc/resolve.conf` file.

 You can create/manage your own DNS indicies by editing the `/etc/hosts` file.
 This configuration is used alongside any DNS servers that you use.

+### Remote Connections and SSH
+The [OpenSSH package](https://www.openssh.com/) operates using the [Secure Shell Protocol](https://www.ssh.com/ssh/protocol).

+This package was designed to solve two big problems:
+1. Allowing system administrators to access remote and virtual servers so they can get their work done.
+2. Securing the data that flows back and forth as a result of that access against snooping.

+Why not access the servers physically?
+Servers tend to not have displays or keyboards attached.
+They are often mounte with many other servers on racks.
+Virtual machines, which make up an overwhelming majority of running servers, don't even have physical ports to connect keyboards or displays.
+Also, many server workloads are running offsite, far away from those who administer them.

+SSH secures your connection through *session encryption*.
+All of the data packets sent between the two machines will be scrambled.

+OpenSSH is so popular it is even available natively on Windows 10.
+SSH has been a staple of Linux for decades.

+To get an OpenSSH session going you will need to install packages on both machines.
+The server will run the `openssh-server` package while the client will run the `openssh-client` (or `openssh-clients` on CentOS) package.

+The configuartions for both server and client are found in the `/etc/ssh` directory. `sshd_config` is the configuration used to manage your system's ssh host behavior. `ssh_config` will handle how your system will login as a client on remote hosts.

+By default SSH servers listen on port 22.

+Another useful tool is `scp`. `scp` stands for *secure copy*.
+It operates on top of your SSH infrastructure to securely copy files between machines.